garcia/xdata/README.md

 		const char *format)`
 	- Allocate and return a formatted string containing the member's name and value.
-The format string should contain a `%%s` for the name and a `"%%%s` for the value, in that order.
+The format string should contain a `%%s` for the name and a `%%%s` for the value, in that order.
 XData tries to guess how to print the value according to the type but falls back to the member's location in memory.
 * `char *{name}_print({name} *structure, const char *format, const char *sep)`